AaronNHorvitz/iSignify/README.md

-# Microbial Signature Identification App (Gemma 3n Hackathon)
+# Microbial Signature Identification App (iSignify)

 This project is a local, privacy-respecting application that identifies unique DNA signatures from microbial genomes.
 It compares a target genome against a background set and uses the Gemma 3n model to provide human-readable summaries of the results.